Which Foods Are Not Required to Have a Nutrition Label?

 • Even if a product is exempt from the Nutrition Facts panel, it still needs identity statement, net quantity, manufacturer info, ingredient list, and allergen declarations.

-• Critical catch: the moment a label or marketing material makes any nutrient or health claim (“low fat,” “good source of fiber,” “heart healthy”), the full Nutrition Facts panel becomes required.
+• The moment a label or marketing material makes any nutrient or health claim (“low fat,” “good source of fiber,” “heart healthy”), the full Nutrition Facts panel becomes required.
 Even for otherwise-exempt products.

 FDA regulations require that “almost all packaged foods intended for human consumption and sold at retail must include a Nutrition Facts label.”
 That panel has to show calories, fat, sodium, carbohydrates, protein, and other specific nutrients per serving.
 But there are six well-defined exemptions, and small food brands often qualify for at least one of them.